ugoertz/kombilo/doc/intro.rst

   and/or Mac OS X; your help will be much appreciated.

-* If you think some feature is missing, or if you found a bug, please open a ticket on BitBucket, or send me an email.
+* If you think some feature is missing, or if you found a bug, please open a ticket on GitHub, or send me an email.